-

 At what stage of negotiation is public disclosure required or customary?

-For listed company, in cases where a target company has been contacted by an offeror, the SET requires the board of directors of such company, notwithstanding whether an agreement has been reached on making a tender offer, to strictly keep information that has not been disclosed to the public confidential.
+For listed companies, in cases where a target company has been contacted by an offeror, the SET requires the board of directors of such company, notwithstanding whether an agreement has been reached on making a tender offer, to strictly keep information that has not been disclosed to the public confidential.
 This is to ensure that persons involved in negotiations, representatives, intermediaries, or financial advisors perform their duties responsibly and maintain confidentiality.
 The SET must be immediately informed if there is any suspicion of unauthorized disclosure of negotiation information that has not yet been officially announced.
 If any information related to the takeover is leaked, the target company is required to immediately disclose such information to the SET.

 In addition, when an acquirer conducts transactions that result in the ownership reaching or surpassing 5% or a multiple of 5% of the target company’s shares (including complicated rules for convertible securities or warrants), the acquirer is required to report the transaction to the SEC.
 This includes: